nebulab/playbook/how-we-work/meetings.html.md

   to get organized.
 When the time comes, just enter the meeting without waiting for someone to nudge you.
-- **Come prepared.** Since each meeting must have an agenda and objectives, it should be easy to use the ten minutes of preparation time to think what you want to say.
-This practice helps you structure your thoughts and saves all participants' time.
+- **Come prepared.** Since each meeting must have an agenda and objectives, it should be easy to use the ten minutes of preparation time to think about what you want to say.
+This practice helps you structure your thoughts and saves all participants time.

 Additionally, if you are the organizer:

-- **Send the agenda.** Review the agenda one more time, make sure every point on it has a title and a description that covers what the point is about and how to reach a conclusion, and share the agenda with everyone so they have time to read it.
+- **Send the agenda.** Review the agenda one more time, make sure every point on it has a title and a description that covers what the point is about and how to reach a conclusion, and share the agenda with everyone, so they have time to read it.

 ## During the meeting

 - **Use a headset.** There is nothing worse than speaking without anyone understanding what you are saying.
 Get a good headset and use it for the meetings.
-DO NOT use a laptop microphone: even if it seems to work well, in reality it does not.
+DO NOT use a laptop microphone: even if it seems to work well, in reality, it does not.
 - **Start your camera (if needed).** If others have their camera on, use yours too.
-Non-verbal communication is important and seeing the face of the person you are talking to helps build trust.
+Non-verbal communication is important, and seeing the face of the person you are talking to helps build trust.
 - **Take notes.** Taking notes at a meeting is an excellent way to stay focused and allows those who did not participate to know what was said and decided.
 If you cannot take notes, make sure that someone is.
-- **Don't veer off topic.** It might be tempting to propose an unrelated idea right when it comes to you, but be respectful of everyone's time and make sure any unrelated points are added to the bottom of the current meeting's agenda or to another meeting's agenda.
+- **Don't veer off-topic.** It might be tempting to propose an unrelated idea right when it comes to you, but be respectful of everyone's time and make sure any unrelated points are added to the bottom of the current meeting's agenda or to another meeting's agenda.